Rare-earth element: Production and demand overview

-In 2017, China produced 81% of the world's rare-earth supply, mostly in Inner Mongolia, although it had only 36.7% of reserves.
-In 2018, Australia was the world's second-largest producer, and the only other major producer, with 15% of world production.
-The Browns Range mine, located 160 km south-east of Halls Creek in northern Western Australia, was under development in 2018, and was positioned to become the first significant dysprosium producer outside of China.
-As of 2022, all of the world's heavy rare earths (such as dysprosium) were coming from Chinese rare-earth sources, such as the polymetallic Bayan Obo deposit.
-In 2023, there were over a hundred ongoing mining projects, with many options outside of China.
+In 2017, China produced 81% of the world's rare-earth supply, mostly in Inner Mongolia, although it had only 36.7% of global reserves.
+Australia was the world's second-largest producer, and the only other major actor, with 15% of world production.
+The Browns Range mine, located 160 km south-east of Halls Creek in northern Western Australia and operational since 2018, came as the first significant dysprosium producer outside of China.
+As of 2022, all of the world's heavy rare earths (such as dysprosium) were still coming from Chinese rare-earth sources, such as the polymetallic Bayan Obo deposit.
+In 2023, there were over a hundred ongoing mining projects, many of which outside of China.

-As of 2025, 85–90% of global rare-earth mineral refining capacity is in China, which both mines and refines them on a large scale.
+As of 2025, 85–90% of global rare-earth mineral refining capacity was in China, which both mines and refines them on a large scale.
 China is responsible for over half of global mining, and almost 90% of processing, of rare-earths.
 Around 80% of US rare-earth supply is sourced from China, and the EU imports around 98% of its use from China.
 The overall global market for rare-earth is approximately 300,000 metric tons annually, about per year.